isaac-nabe/hangman202/README.md

 1. Run the script using Python:
     ```sh
-    python milestone_2.py
+    python milestone_3.py
     ```
 2. Follow the on-screen prompts to enter a single letter.
-3. The game will check if your input is valid and provide feedback.
+3. The game will check if your input is valid and if the guessed letter is in the randomly chosen word, providing feedback accordingly.

 ## File Structure

 Hangman202/
 ├── milestone_2.py
+├── milestone_3.py
 ├── README.md

-- `milestone_2.py`: The main script file containing the game logic for the second milestone.
+- `milestone_2.py`: The main script file containing the *draft* game logic for the second milestone.
+- `milestone_3.py`: Contains the refactored code for the third milestone.
+This file contains a more developed hangman concept.
 - `README.md`: This README file containing project information and instructions.

 ## License